soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 = BACKGROUND
 The foundations of the gaze prediction field we build upon are reviewed comprehensively by Kümmerer et al. @annurev-vision, for which we will provide a brief overview.

 The most popular method for representing gaze measurements and predictions for images is with a two-dimensional field spanning the image area.
-This is usually represented using a grayscale image called a "saliency map".
-In the process of studying an image, the human eye will occasionally jump to a new fixation point in what is called a "saccade".
+This is usually represented using a grayscale image called a "saliency map."
+In the process of studying an image, the human eye will occasionally jump to a new fixation point in what is called a "saccade."
 We define a saliency map such that the pixels with the highest intensity are those most likely to be the next fixation target after a saccade.
 It is worth noting that most gaze prediction research, including our work, assigns "free-viewing" conditions to test subjects, meaning they have not been instructed to search for an element of the image.

 When collecting gaze distribution data from human subjects, we receive a collection of saccadic fixation points from an eye tracker over the area of the image presented to the subject.
 Converting these points into a saliency map can be done by brightening the pixels each point falls on.
 We can further define our saliency map by normalizing it to a probability distribution, such that each pixel has a probability of being the next fixation point.

-At this point, our saliency map would be "speckled", with scattered points of high intensity and all other locations being low intensity.
+At this point, our saliency map would be "speckled," with scattered points of high intensity and all other locations being low intensity.
 This saliency map likely diverges from the real gaze distribution because of the limited sample size of fixation points.
 When testing greater fixation point sample sizes, we see that on the limit of infinite sample size, the saliency map would converge to a smooth probability distribution rather than a discrete point cloud.

 Thus, if we wish to obtain a better estimate of the real gaze distribution, we should blur the saliency map with a Gaussian kernel to obtain a smoother probability distribution.
-This step is referred to as "regularization".
+This step is referred to as "regularization."
 Note that it is convention to set the size of the Gaussian kernel to a pixel value equivalent to one degree of visual angle in length from the human subject's perspective.
 See Figure 1 for an illustrative example of both speckled and regularized saliency maps.

 If we perform these regularization steps on collected fixations from human subjects for an image, the resulting regularized saliency map is our best proxy for the real gaze distribution.
 We will refer to this as a "real map" for brevity.